ml4den/page-parser/README.md

 # page-parser
- A simple service that can parse any article into Reading Mode
+ A simple service that can parse any article into Reading Mode.